Organic Farming at Laurel Glen

 Cover crops are planted every year to enhance biodiversity, minimize soil erosion, control weeds, fertilize the soil without chemical inputs, and improve the structure and microbial activity of the soil.
 Every year, we plant a slightly different mix of plants, depending on what our soil tests indicate is needed for optimal balance.

 Some examples of cover crops we have planted more than once:

-Only minimal inputs are used and never any synthetic pesticides or herbicide.
+We never use any synthetic pesticides or herbicide.
 Integrated Pest Management techniques are used to maintain balance in the vineyard.
 We work to control any disease or pest before it becomes a problem through intense monitoring and increased biodiversity in all of our farming practices.
 We control and seek to eradicate invasive species to protect our native habitat.
 Our farming methods minimize runoff into streams and riparian areas to help provide for a sustainable salmon and steelhead population.